bartonlp/updatesite/README.md

 * MySql.
 This uses the most current PHP library (mysqli)
 * Sqlite2.
 This is not as well tested but should work with **UpdateSite**

-The database schema looks like this:
+The database schema for MySql looks like this:

 ```sql
 CREATE TABLE `site` (